Aaron Hicks Player Props: Yankees vs. Angels

-After going 0-for-3 in his last game, Aaron Hicks and the New York Yankees take on the Los Angeles Angels (who will hand the ball to Jose Suarez) at 7:05 PM ET on Tuesday.
+Aaron Hicks -- 0-for-2 in his most recent game -- will be in action for the New York Yankees versus the Los Angeles Angels, with Patrick Sandoval on the mound, on April 20 at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Twins.
+In his last game he had a hitless showing (0-for-2) against the Angels.

 Aaron Hicks Game Info & Props vs. the Angels